msecrist-couchbase/smallcb-training-capella/README.md

 need a "down for maintenance" static web page path or toggle?

 roughly, how much will it cost?

-need to su to couchbase to install java SDK, nodejs SDK, etc?

 need a cgroup or a throwaway container to safely run submitted code with hard timeouts / resource limits?